takkodama/EV3_Control/README.md

 - You can control the motor of the LEGO NXT easily, without using official GUI programming software.
 - You can do effective robot control because this program can control the MATLAB software by using the UDP connection from the Max6 software.
 - In a default Max6 patch, the six commands are written to control robot, which movements are defined switch-case function in ```start.m``` file.
+	- For more detail code instruction, please see at [this link](https://wiki.qut.edu.au/display/cyphy/Usage).

 (Ja)